ZeroCM/zcm/docs/zcmtypesys.md

 The optimized encoding formats specified above are made possible using a type hash.
 Each encoded message starts with a 64-bit hash field.
 As seen above, for one message, this is the only size overhead in ZCM Type encodings.
 Without the hash, the encoded data is at maximum the same size as an equivalent C struct.
 Further, the hash is a unique type identifier.
-The hash allows a decoder function to verify that a binary blob of data is ecoded as expected.
+The hash allows a decoder function to verify that a binary blob of data is encoded as expected.

 To acheive this lofty goal, it is crucial to get the type hash computation right.
-We must ensure that that a hash unique identifies a type layout.
+We must ensure that that a hash uniquely identifies a type layout.
 The hash is not intended to be cryptographic, but instead to catch programming and configuration errors.